AlexBezuska/Intro-to-Gamedev-using-SplatJS/step-11/README.md

 - Using the centerText function
 - canvas fillStyle and font
 - add score global variable
-- increment score when player collides with fruit
+- increment score when player collides with a berry

 ####What Increment and Decrement mean in programming